 For most people, yoga for fitness is enough to keep you fit.
 There are tons of physical benefits of yoga, but when combined with a healthy diet and good sleep, an effective, fitness-centric yoga program helps you build muscle, improve body balance, increase strength and flexibility, and improves your overall wellness.
 However, I do recommend adding pulling or rowing exercises in order to keep your shoulders healthy, or you could risk injury.
 If you are looking to build significantly more muscle mass or improve your performance for sports, you should also do sport-specific training and resistance training.

 Yes!
 Yoga and weight training is a fantastic combination of exercise.
 Yoga for strength and flexibility will help your flexibility & mobility, increase strength in your stabilizing muscles, improve balance, and aid with recovery; while weight training helps you build more muscle mass and develop strength.
-The two build strength in different ways, but you will get better at both yoga and weight training if you include both activities in your weekly workout routines.
+Man Flow Yoga in particular also helps to develop improved muscle engagement (aka body awareness, mobility, motor control, etc), which allows you to increase your overall strength potential by increasing muscle fiber recruitment.
+The bottom line is that yoga and weight lifting help to build strength in different ways, but you will get better at both yoga and weight training if you include both activities in your weekly workout routines.